jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
-  <p>Like imagine you own an NFT on our chain, and you’ve got it listed for sale for 1 wrapped ETH.
-Wrapped ETH is gonna be worthless on our chain, so anybody can get your NFT for almost nothing.</p>
+  <p>Like imagine you have an NFT listed for sale for 1 wrapped ETH.
+The NFT lives on our fork, but the wrapped ETH is worthless on that fork, so anybody can get your NFT for almost nothing.</p>
 </div>

 <div class="dialogue left">